 Analyze Your Business Specifics: The hybrid format is most effective for office and creative professions such as information technology, marketing, finance, education and consulting, where the main work involves information processing and can be performed remotely.

-Medical professionals, construction workers and drivers are not suited to the hybrid format — here it is important for employees to be always on the job, quickly coordinate actions and comply with safety standards.
+Medical professionals, construction hybrid workers and drivers are not suited to the hybrid format — here it is important for employees to be always on the job, quickly coordinate actions and comply with safety standards.

 Gauge Employee Opinions: Conduct a survey to assess the company’s capabilities and employee preferences before transitioning to a hybrid format.

-• Which hybrid format suits them better: standard — work a few days a week from the office and the rest from home, or weekly — for example, work 3 weeks from home and 1 week from the office.
+- Which hybrid format suits them better: standard — work a few days a week from the office and the rest from home, or weekly — for example, work 3 weeks from home and 1 week from the office.

-• Convenient days to work: ask employees to choose which days of the week are most convenient for them to come to the office.
+- Convenient days to work: ask employees to choose which days of the week are most convenient for them to come to the office.
 For example, only Tuesday or Thursday.

 Calculate Potential Costs and Benefits: Develop a business plan to determine how much the transition to a hybrid model will cost and what benefits it will bring.
-It will be imperative to invest in IT infrastructure and equipment, reconfiguration and office space management system, staff training, development of new policies and procedures, and support for remote employees.
+It will be imperative to invest in technology infrastructure and equipment, reconfiguration and office space management system, staff training, development of new HR policies and procedures, and support for remote employees.

 Consider Legal Aspects: Familiarize yourself with remote work laws in your country or region.
 You may need to update contracts or add additional agreements.
 If you don't have an in-house legal department, we advise you to hire outside counsel for this task.